rackerlabs/support-how-to/content/how-to/cloud-servers/disable-desktop-activity-moderator/index.md

 product_url: cloud-servers
 ---

-The Desktop Activity Moderator uses its own driver and service to help increase battery efficiency when a laptop screen is on, ensuring consistent, long battery life for devices that support connected standby.
+The Windows&reg; Desktop Activity Moderator uses its own driver and service to help increase battery efficiency when a laptop screen is on, ensuring consistent, long battery life for devices that support connected standby.
 Connected standby occurs when you have your device powered on with the screen turned off.

-**Note**: This feature does not apply to servers or virtual machines.
+**Note**: This feature does not apply to Windows&reg; servers or virtual machines.

 ### Procedure